IBM/openkommander/README.md

 # OpenKommander

-OpenKommander is a CLI tool for managing and interacting with Apache Kafka clusters.
+OpenKommander is a command line utility and admin UI for Apache Kafka compatible brokers.

 ## Prerequisites